 $MFTfile (or read it from a disk image). - Step through it 1,024 bytes at a time.

-- Apply the fixup array to each record.
-See the record anatomy for the byte-level layout.
+- Apply the fixup array to each record (the torn-write detection mechanism; see the record anatomy post).

 - Walk the attribute stream inside each record.

 The libraries below handle all four steps.
-Most analysts only fall back to raw struct.unpack when a library does not expose a field they need.
+Falling back to struct.unpack is only worthwhile when a library does not expose a field you need.

-analyzeMFT is the classic pure-Python MFT parser, originally by David Kovar and still maintained.
-CLI-first, but importable.
+analyzeMFT is the classic pure-Python parser, originally by David Kovar, still maintained.
+CLI-first, importable.
+Slow, but reliable on the records it understands.

 # pip install analyzeMFT